Frequently Asked Questions

 A new MOA will be needed for three principal reasons:

-The other steps cannot be undertaken until the modified alternatives have been defined.
+The other steps cannot be undertaken until the modified alternatives have been defined which is currently underway as part of the DSEIS process.

 Potential Impacts and Mitigation